 Being the best seaside destination in Britain, Brighton is one of the best UK city breaks.
 You can relax at the beach, shop at the many boutiques, eat fresh fish and chips, and enjoy the colourful streets.
-Especially since it’s only an hour by train from London!
+Spending a day in Brighton is never a bad idea, especially since it’s only an hour by train from London!
 Let’s take a look at what else you can do in Brighton.

 Things to do in Brighton